U.S.-Canadian Dual J.D. Program with the University of Ottawa

 The Canadian and American Dual J.D.
 Program offers an opportunity for students to earn Canadian and American Juris Doctor degrees in a total of four years.
 The program prepares students for the economic and social consequences of international integration and globalization, while making them marketable on both sides of the border.
 To enroll in the Dual J.D.
 Program, students must be ranked in the top half of their class after the 1L or 2L year.
 Students complete two full academic years in residence at each institution.

-Administrative Policies for MSU Law Students admitted to the Michigan State University/University of Ottawa Dual J.D.
-Program
+Administrative Policies for MSU Law Students

 - General Requirements